Maxim-Mazurok/google-api-typings-generator/README.md

 While we do generate typings for Google APIs, we can't generate `gapi` typings from discovery, so we rely on [@types/gapi](https://www.npmjs.com/package/@types/gapi) and you also should.

-**Server-side** libraries are open-sourced and are available [here](https://github.com/googleapis/google-api-nodejs-client).
+The **server-side** libraries are open-sourced and are available [here](https://github.com/googleapis/google-api-nodejs-client).
 Since they are written in TS, you don't need any additional type definitions to use them.

 ## Troubleshooting